If you are looking for an easy-to-grow crop, consider cucumbers. Moreover, companion planting may help them thrive even better.

 Cucumber beetles wreak the most havoc on young cucurbits.
 Other pests include spider mites, squash bugs, whiteflies, and aphids [2].

-Moreover, sometimes it’s not garden pests alone that ruin your crop but plant diseases as well.
-Even though you’re constantly caring for your plants, you might start having fungal disease problems.
+Moreover, sometimes garden pests ruin crops, as do plant diseases.
+Even though you constantly care for your plants, you might start having problems with fungal diseases.

 Diseases can sometimes be passed from crop to crop through the air, via pests, or by water.
-However, you can help treat some with natural remedies, but often the best option is the removal of the infected crops before they infect others.
+You can help treat some with natural remedies, but often, the best option is to remove the infected crops before they infect others.

 5. Harvesting

 Cucumbers are ready to pick 50 to 70 days after planting.
-That’s when they are medium to dark green and firm.
-If they are starting to turn yellow, it means the fruits have started to ripen.
+They will be medium to dark green and firm.
+However, if the cucumbers turn yellow, they have started to ripen.

 Picking them before they get too ripe signals the plant to continue producing.
-Also, the morning is the best time to pick—before the sun hits the plants.
+Also, the morning is the best time to harvest—before the sun hits the plants.

 Where to Buy Seeds